 Image credit: Hyde Park Barracks | Facebook

 If you’re wanting to stay on shore, Hyde Park Barracks is a great option for families looking to brush up on their knowledge of Aussie convicts and penal settlement.
-Kids can plug in to a tailored audio guide and activity trail, and see how life was lived back then, trying out old hammocks and all.
+Kids can plug into a tailored audio guide and activity trail, and see how life was lived back then, trying out old hammocks and all.

 Sydney Opera House